Please note that Tapas no longer supports Internet Explorer.

 Before me were steel-gray eyes, glinting with a dangerous light in the bar's dim glow.
 And a firmly masculine jawline, earnest lips that were sexy precisely because of their seriousness—damn it, don't dangle this in front of me.
 It’s worse than dangling a carrot in front of a donkey.

-Even as I glared back into Brian's eyes with all my might, my body began heating up without my permission, my heart bounced around, and my core went soft.
+Even as I glared back into Brian's eyes with all my might, my body began heating up without my permission, my heart bounced around, and something in my core went soft.
 I couldn't believe my own reaction.
 Jesus, did he have any idea what I'd gone through over three years to get over him?!

 Desperately suppressing the part of me being drawn toward those melancholy grayish eyes, I found myself shouting.